-15) How many women directors should there be in the board of directors of a public company?
+15) How many women directors should there be on the board of directors of a public company?

 The board of directors of a public company with a female shareholder should have at least one female director.

-16) How many independent directors should be appointed in the board of directors of a public company?
+16) How many independent directors should be appointed to the board of directors of a public company?

 If the company has up to 7 directors, at least one independent director should be appointed.
 If the company has more than 7 directors, at least 2 independent directors should be appointed.

 17) Who will elect the Chairman of the Board of Directors?